 Washington University School of Medicine in St. Louis, from its very incarnation, was established with academic excellence at the forefront of its mission.
-In 1891, at a time when medical training in the United States was in desperate need of improvement, the St. Louis Medical College became the Medical Department of Washington University.
-In 1899, the Missouri Medical College, which had been in operation since 1840, joined the Medical Department, uniting the two oldest medical schools west of the Mississippi River.
+In 1891, at a time when medical training in the United States was in desperate need of improvement, the St. Louis Medical College joined Washington University to found the Medical Department.
+The Missouri Medical College, which had been in operation since 1840, then joined the Department in 1899, uniting the two oldest medical schools west of the Mississippi River.

 In 1919, Evarts Graham, MD, was appointed as the Department’s first official full-time chair and William K. Bixby Professor.
 Graham’s career was marked by many outstanding achievements, including the first successful pneumonectomy for cancer in 1933 and the development of cholecystography as a non-invasive way of evaluating the biliary tree.
-More than 40 of his trainees went on to become department chairmen or heads of specialty services.
+More than 40 of his trainees went on to become department chairs or heads of specialty services.
 Graham and colleagues contributed groundbreaking research that linked smoking to the rising tide of lung cancer.
 It was under Graham’s mentorship that a young medical student, Ernest Wynder, MD, investigated and confirmed the correlation in the 1950s.

-In 1981, Samuel Wells Jr., MD, became the Bixby Professor and chairman of the department.
+Samuel Wells Jr., MD, then became the Bixby Professor and chair of the department in 1981.
 In his 17 years as chairman, he recruited a world-class faculty, emphasized basic and translational research, and placed great emphasis on educating academic leaders in surgery.
 Wells sought out and recruited national leaders in medicine to the department to build what was considered one of the best in the county.